From The Masked Singer to Dr Pimple Popper: how reality TV got weird

 There’s even stranger out there too.
 How about the puntastic Flirty Dancing, a show where two would-be suitors spend their entire first date dancing in silence; Nailed It!, a chaotic farce of a cooking programme that’s been dubbed the ‘anti-Bake Off’ and involves the host herself trying to distract contestants; and 2019’s viral favourite Tidying Up with Marie Kondo, a show literally about cleaning your house.

 And how could we miss out Dr Pimple Popper?
-The US show is an ever more gross-out version of Embarrassing Bodies and evidently came about when someone thought out loud about how what we really needed was a televised adaptation of the simple guilty pleasure of popping spots.
+The US show is an even more gross-out version of Embarrassing Bodies and evidently came about when someone thought out loud about how what we really needed was a televised adaptation of the simple guilty pleasure of popping spots.

 The decline of traditional, more linear, reality shows can be blamed on a multitude of factors: over-saturation and viewer fatigue of a genre that has been TV’s go-to medium for the best part of the past two decades and a failure to adapt to new ways that people are consuming entertainment, as well as the increased spotlight on how reality shows are failing contestants they propel into the spotlight.